 5. Grout Joint Size and Colors

-Grout joint size describes how wide the visible joints between your tiles will be.
-The size of the grout joint has a big impact on the visual appearance of your kitchen, and it can also be colored to achieve your desired aesthetic.
+Grout joint size describes how wide the visible joints between the tiles will be.
+The size of the grout joint has a big impact on the visual appearance of a kitchen, and it can also be colored to achieve your desired aesthetic.
 However, remember that grout is usually prone to looking dirty over time, so darker grout hides the inevitable stains more effectively than light grout.